 Botanists study plants and through research, they save our planet.
 From tiny lichens to towering pines, plants work to clean our air, help us feed the world, allow us to build houses, and provide beauty in our lives.

 Explore our seven diverse departments.
-They offer a combined total of 71 degree-seeking paths that lead to high-demand careers.
+They offer a combined total of 71 degree-seeking paths that lead to high-demand careers, including two interdisciplinary programs.
 As a scientist, you can impact the world we live in and make a real difference.

 Chemists study the composition, structure, and properties of substances found everywhere.
 They learn how elements combine to form compounds and the transformation of matter to help solve problems.